-A very detailed (90+ page) illustrated manual is now available for building a very efficient and good looking CF wing mast of 8m, 9m, and 10m lengths, that sells for US$179 via Paypal, with rights to build ONE mast.
-(Last updated Jan 2021).
-Design data to extend mast design validity to 11m is now also available.
-(This design is now referred to as the Waters Wingmast Mk.l, to differentiate from a more elliptical Mk.ll design that, while using the same basic construction principle, is now being developed for wingmasts in the 11-15m range).
-This Manual will be available after the prototype Mk ll has been well tested .. date previewed late 2023.
-Mk.ll manual cost targeted to be US$249.
+A very detailed (90+ page) illustrated manual is now available for building a very efficient and good looking CF wing mast of Lengths from 8 to 11m, that in 2021-> sells for US$199 (plus $11 Paypal fee), with rights to build ONE mast.
+(This design is now referred to as the Waters Wingmast Mk.l, to differentiate from a more elliptical Mk.ll design that, while using the same basic construction principle, has since been developed for wingmasts in the 11-16m range).
+This Manual became available early in 2025, after the prototype Mk ll had been well tested .. from 2022-2024.
+The extensive Mk.ll manual has its cost based partly on size, so for its introduction, will be US$150 + L^2, (L=mast in M) ie: $294 + 6% PP fee for a 12m mast.

-The Mark l manual contains over 100 photos and sketches and shows all details, as well as defining all the procedures and cloth layup required for each mast size.
-See reviews added below.
+The Mark l manual contains over 100 photos and sketches and shows all details, as well as defining all the procedures and cloths required for each mast size.
+A photo record from another builder is also included for more guidance.
+See also reviews shared below.

 This enables one to build a CF wing mast at 10-12% of the cost of a pro-built mast, so the savings are very significant.
 The trade-off is that, without vacuum-bagging** and/or resin infusion, the weight is a little greater, but still measurably less than an alum mast of the same section, as well as being stiffer and less expensive.
-The 8m mast, c/w all fittings and the diamond stays, weighs around 45 lbs - but keep in mind that this design covers a wing section of close to 3:1 (depth to width) and not the more typical section of about 1.5:1 that of course uses much less material but is far less efficient aerodynamically.
-The advantage of the deeper rotating wing (approaching 3:1) is in its performance efficiency upwind, and this more than offsets the slightly extra weight.
+The 8m mast, c/w all fittings and the diamond stays, weighs around 45 lbs - but keep in mind that this design covers a wing section of close to 3:1 (depth to width) and not the more typical mast section of about 1.5:1 that of course uses much less material but is far less efficient aerodynamically.
+The advantage of the deeper rotating wing (approaching 3:1) is in its performance efficiency, and this more than offsets the slightly extra weight.
+While most of the performance gain is upwind, wingmasts can also work as a vertical end plate on deep reaches.

-**NOTE: For those who have the equipment and extra manpower to get the resin and bags on quickly, there are now suggested ways to add vacuum-bagging to this build method.
+**NOTE: For those who have the equipment and experience to get the resin and bags on quickly, there are now suggested ways to add vacuum-bagging to this build method.
 Details available for anyone who purchases the manual

-To date (May 2022), six masts to this design have been built, and one has been extensively tested over 6 seasons.
+By May 2020, six masts to this Mk.l design had been built, with the prototype now extensively tested over multiple seasons.
 Many others are now under construction.
 See below for Comments.

 The completed mast has proven strong and durable and has a structural advantage over most other masts by having a built-in transverse web for its full height, rather like the 'spar' within a plane's wing.
 This not only adds considerably to buckling resistance but also creates 2 compartments; one for the internal halyards, and a larger one that may remain sealed as an air chamber, depending on how halyards are arranged.
 Also note that this mast has an attractive built-in taper above the hounds, in both width and depth.
 If built and finished well, this mast can look totally professional.